Grande Prairie-Wapiti

 Grande Prairie-Wapiti is a provincial electoral district in northwestern Alberta, Canada.
 It is one of 87 mandated to return a single member to the Legislative Assembly of Alberta using the first past the post method of voting.

 The electoral district was created in the 1993 boundary redistribution from the old Grande Prairie electoral district and significantly modified in the 2017 redistribution.

 The district and its antecedent have been a stronghold for conservative candidates in recent decades.
-The representative for this district is United Conservative Travis Toews.
-He won election for the first time in 2017.
-To date there have been four representatives who have held the district.
+The representative for this district is United Conservative Ron Wiebe.
+Prior to 2023 the district was represented by Travis Toews who won election for the first time in 2017.
+To date there have been five representatives who have held the district.

-The riding takes its name from the City of Grande Prairie and the Wapiti River.
+The riding takes its name from the city of Grande Prairie and the Wapiti River.

 Geography

-While a predominantly rural riding, Grande Prairie-Wapiti includes a few neighbourhoods on the east side of the City of Grande Prairie (including Cobblestone, Countryside, Crystal Heights, Crystal Landing, Hillside, Ivy Lake, and Smith).
+While a predominantly rural riding, Grande Prairie-Wapiti includes a few neighbourhoods on the east side of the city of Grande Prairie (including Cobblestone, Countryside, Crystal Heights, Crystal Landing, Hillside, Ivy Lake, and Smith).
 Four small towns are also located in the riding - Beaverlodge, Hythe, Sexsmith, and Wembley.
 The bulk of the riding's area is made up of rural municipalities, including almost all of the County of Grande Prairie No. 1 and a portion of the Municipal District of Greenview No. 16.

 The riding's Indigenous community includes the Horse Lake First Nation and the Wanyandie Flats East settlement of the unrecognized Aseniwuche Winewak Nation.

 Grande Prairie-Wapiti surrounds the riding of Grande Prairie and borders Central Peace-Notley to the north and east and West Yellowhead to the south.
 The riding's western boundary is the Alberta-British Columbia border.